-In March 2023, the Federal Housing Finance Agency announced that the GSEs will enhance their payment deferral policies, to allow borrowers facing eligible financial hardship that has since been resolved to defer up to six months of mortgage payments.
+In March 2023, the FHFA announced that the GSEs will enhance their payment deferral policies, to allow borrowers who have recently resolved a financial hardship to defer up to six months of mortgage payments.
 The new policies have a voluntary early adoption date of July 1, 2023, and a mandatory adoption date of October 1, 2023.
-Under the enhanced payment deferral policies servicers must defer certain amounts, including past due principal and interest, as a non-interest bearing balance, due and payable at maturity, sale, refinance or payoff of the mortgage loan.
+Under the enhanced payment deferral policies, servicers must defer certain amounts, including past due principal and interest, as a non-interest bearing balance, due and payable at maturity, sale, refinance or payoff of the mortgage loan.
 This change extends eligibility for the GSEs' payment deferral workout beyond the payment deferral option for borrowers transitioning out of a COVID-19 related forbearance plan.

 On April 10, 2023, President Biden signed legislation terminating the COVID-19 national emergency.
-As previously disclosed in our 2022 Form 10-K, the termination of the COVID-19 national emergency may be interpreted by the GSEs and others to likewise result in the termination of the requirements under the CARES Act to provide COVID-19 related forbearance.
+As previously disclosed in our 2022 Form 10-K, the termination of the COVID-19 national emergency may be interpreted by the GSEs and others to likewise result in the termination of the requirements under the Coronavirus Aid, Relief, and Economic Security Act signed into law on March 27, 2020, to provide COVID-19 related forbearance.
 Currently, COVID-19 forbearance continues to be available from the GSEs.